shravya-nallamilli/CFG-data-project/README.md

  **Interpretation:**

 - **London (Green Line)**: London shows a noticeable cyclical pattern of maximum temperatures, peaking around 22-24°C each summer.
 The dips likely represent the winter months.
-- **Swansea (, Red Line**): Swansea's maximum temperatures are somewhat erratic but generally follow a similar cyclical pattern, with peaks reaching around 20-22°C. P
+- **Swansea (, Red Line**): Swansea's maximum temperatures are somewhat erratic but generally follow a similar cyclical pattern, with peaks reaching around 20-22°C.
 - **Preston (Blue Line)**: Preston shows lower maximum temperatures compared to London and Swansea, with peaks typically around 18-20°C.

 Key Observations: London tends to have the highest maximum temperatures overall, with Preston being cooler on average.